wp-plugins/form-maker/readme.txt

 Required: The field of the  form can be set as required for the submission on the form by this checkbox.
  Additional Attributes: You can use this option of the  form to customize the specific properties for the field of the  form.

 3.6 Radio:This field of the form can be used for selecting the values from a list of radio buttons.
 The list can be defined by Options attribute.
 You can easily add and remove list items.
 The list can be displayed in horizontal/vertical in the  form positions by setting the Relative Position attribute.
 You can use Rows/Columns field if you want the options to be displayed in a row/column (depending on the positioning choice).
 The number of rows/columns should be specified.
 The field of the  form has several attributes:
-Field ID: Each field has a unique ID, which is not editable.
+Field ID: Each field of the form has a unique ID, which is not editable.
 You can use this ID to access this field from the JavaScript code.
-Field Name: Each field has a unique Name, which is not editable.
+Field Name: Each field of the form has a unique Name, which is not editable.
 You can use this ID to acces this field from the JavaScript code.
 Field Label: Type the name of the field of the  form.
 Field Label Position: Field label of the  form can be set in two positions on the form: on the top of the form and on the left of the form
 Field Size: Type the size of the field of the  form in pixels.